DZajaczkowski/weather_API_practice/README.md

 # Weather_API

+## How to run it?

+* Get docker desktop.
+* Run the docker-compose file.

 ## Why it was created?

 * To practice consuming data from outside API.
-* To practice relational database more.
+* To practice relational database.
-* To practice Spring REST more.
+* To further practice Spring Boot.
 * To practice Mockito and RestAssured.
-* To practice creation of Dockerfile.
+* To practice creation of Dockerfile and docker-compose.

 ## Is the project finished?

-* For the most part it is finished.
-There might be some improvements added later, but probably nothing major.
+* For the most part it is finished, but there might be some small improvements added later on.

 ## What does it do?